 1007 W Harrison St.

-Before changing my career to academia, I worked as a human rights attorney and researcher in Egypt from 1995 to 2004, where I practiced human rights law and directed research initiatives in different human rights organizations.
-I wrote two books “Torture in Egypt: A Judicial Reality” (2000), published by the Human Rights Center for the Assistance of Prisoners, and “Torture Is a Crime Against Humanity” (2008), published by the Hisham Mubarak Law Center.
-Both organizations are based in Cairo, Egypt.
-I received a Master’s in Sociology and Anthropology from the American University in Cairo, as well as a Master’s and a PhD in Sociology from the University of Michigan, Ann Arbor.
-In my PhD dissertation, I studied Cairo’s famed Tahrir Square as both a political space and a lens for understanding the successes and failures of the Egyptian Revolution of 2011.
-Drawing on extensive ethnographic and historical data, I linked the square’s historical constitution as a political space to the long history of political protest in Egypt.
-The dissertation received the 2014 ProQuest Distinguished Dissertation Award at the University of Michigan.
-This Award is given in recognition of the most exceptional scholarly work produced by doctoral students at the University of Michigan who completed their dissertations in 2014.
+Professor Said received a Master’s in Sociology and Anthropology from the American University in Cairo, as well as a Master’s and a PhD in Sociology from the University of Michigan, Ann Arbor.
+His PhD dissertation was a study of Cairo’s famed Tahrir Square as both a political space and a lens for understanding the successes and failures of the Egyptian Revolution of 2011.
+Drawing on extensive ethnographic and historical data, he linked the square’s historical constitution as a political space to the long history of political protest in Egypt.
+The dissertation received the 2014 ProQuest Distinguished Dissertation Award at the University of Michigan which is given in recognition of the most exceptional scholarly work produced by doctoral students at the University of Michigan who completed their dissertations in 2014.

-I published articles appearing in journals such as Social Research, International Sociology and Contemporary Sociology, as well as US Amnesty Magazine, the “Immanent Frame” blog of the Social Science Research Council, as well as Oxford Bibliographies in Sociology and the influential news and commentary site of the Arab Studies Institute, Jadaliyya.
-I also write for “Mobilizing Ideas,” the online blog of the Center for the Study of Social Movements of Notre Dame University.
+You can find his work in journals such as Social Problems, Social Research, International Sociology and Contemporary Sociology.
+Professor Said regularly engages with the public as is demonstrated by his work in US Amnesty Magazine, the “Immanent Frame” blog of the Social Science Research Council, as well as Oxford Bibliographies in Sociology and the influential news and commentary site of the Arab Studies Institute, Jadaliyya.
+He also writes for “Mobilizing Ideas,” the online blog of the Center for the Study of Social Movements of Notre Dame University.